 Ballooning is still a vivid spectacle, but much safer.
-The brightly coloured hot-air balloons can be four to nine storeys high, and often take fantastic shapes such as giant animals and birds, buildings and cartoon characters.
+The brightly coloured hot-air balloons can be four to nine storeys high, and often take fantastic shapes such as giant animals and birds, buildings or cartoon characters.
 They are fuelled by liquid propane or LPG carried in canisters: when the valves are opened, the gas is ignited by a burner under the envelope of the balloon.
 The hot air inside the envelope is lighter than the cold air outside it, causing the balloon to rise.

 To inflate a balloon, the envelope is stretched along the ground and attached to the basket, which is lying on its side.
 A petrol-powered fan blows air into the envelope and a burner is turned on, heating the air and causing the balloon to stand upright.

 The annual Balloons over Waikato festival started in 1988, the Wairarapa International Balloon Fiesta has been a regular event since 1999, and in 2005 Levin hosted a fiesta.
-Hawke’s Bay, Canterbury and Queenstown are also popular ballooning sites.
+Hawke’s Bay, Canterbury and Queenstown are also popular ballooning regions.
 Increasing numbers of tourists are taking to the air in balloons operated by adventure tourism companies.

 Regional aero clubs were founded from the late 1920s, and in 1930 they were affiliated through the New Zealand Aero Club, later known as the Royal New Zealand Aero Club.
 The clubs purchased training aircraft, established aerodromes and taught men, and a few women, to fly.
 From the 1930s they received government funding to train pilots for the Royal New Zealand Air Force.
 Many of these men flew with distinction during the Second World War.

 A wartime ban on private flying was lifted in 1946, but many of the aero clubs struggled to cover costs.
 Between 1955 and 1962 they received government subsidies, which enabled them to recover financially and purchase new aircraft.
-Despite economic downturns, fuel shortages, and changes in aviation regulation during the 1970s and 1980s, most aero clubs have survived and are flourishing.
+Despite economic downturns, fuel shortages, and changes in aviation regulations during the 1970s and 1980s, most aero clubs have survived and are flourishing.

 The Royal New Zealand Aero Club (RNZAC) represents New Zealand at the Fédération Aéronautique Internationale (FAI), the world organisation for promoting non-commercial aviation and air sports; it also administers FAI awards in New Zealand.
-In addition to networking and lobbying, the RNZAC operates a pilot proficiency scheme and competitions for flight skills such as navigation, landing, aerobatics and formation flying.
+In addition to networking and lobbying, the RNZAC operates a pilot proficiency scheme and runs competitions for skills such as navigation, landing, aerobatics and formation flying.

 Training pilots is still a key role of aero clubs, although there are also private air schools.
-After the exhilarating first solo flight, learners work towards the private pilot’s licence and ratings for various types of flying, including night flying, formation flying and aerobatics.
-Some may go on to obtain a commercial pilot’s licence or instructor ratings, but for many, flying remains purely recreational.
+After the exhilarating first solo flight, learners work towards their private pilot’s licence and ratings for various types of flying, including night flying, formation flying and aerobatics.
+Some go on to obtain a commercial pilot’s licence or instructor ratings, but for many, flying remains purely recreational.

-The RNZAC operates a programme called Young Eagles, which gives young people a taste of flying, and the chance to win training scholarships.
+The RNZAC operates a programme called Young Eagles which gives young people a taste of flying and the chance to win training scholarships.
 The Scout Association of New Zealand has since 1967 held the annual Walsh Memorial Scout Flying School for young people.

 Swooping high above the earth in an unpowered aircraft allows a different perspective on clouds, birds and the landscape.
-Gliders, also known as sailplanes, are usually towed by a powered aircraft until they gain sufficient altitude to fly for several hours using favourable air currents, either close to the home airfield, or cross-country.
+Gliders, also known as sailplanes, are usually towed by a powered aircraft until they gain sufficient altitude to fly for several hours using favourable air currents, either close to the home airfield or cross-country.